France–Syria relations: Syrian Civil War

 On 20 November 2015, the UN Security Council unanimously passed the French-British drafted-sponsored resolution.

 Also on 20 November, France dismissed Russia's suggestions that the French air strikes against oil installations in Syria were illegal, saying they were "an appropriate and necessary riposte" to attacks by Islamic State.

 On 14 April 2018, French President Emmanuel Macron said in a statement that France's "red line has been crossed", in reference to the previous attacks on Douma.
 Beginning at 04:00 Syrian time (UTC+3), France, the United States, and the United Kingdom carried out a series of military strikes involving aircraft and ship-based missiles against multiple government sites in Syria.
-They said it was in response to the Douma chemical attack against civilians on 7 April, which they attributed to the Syrian government.
+They said it was in response to the Douma chemical attack against civilians on 7 April, which was conducted by the Syrian government.
 The Syrian government denied involvement in the Douma attacks and called the airstrikes a violation of international law.
-On 20 April, the Syrian government returned the Légion d'honneur award that was given to President Bashar al-Assad by France in 2001, stating that he would not wear the award of a “slave country” to the US.
+On 20 April, the Syrian government returned the Légion d'honneur award that was given to President Bashar al-Assad by France in 2001, stating that he would not wear the award of a "slave country" to the US.
 Following the French participation in US led airstrikes on Damascus and Homs and France "disciplinary procedure" for withdrawing the award.